 Acupuncture

-Medicare covers an additional 8 sessions if you show improvement.
-If you aren't showing improvement, Medicare won't cover your additional treatments and you’ll pay 100% of the costs if you continue getting them.
-You can get a maximum of 20 acupuncture treatments in a 12-month period.
+Medicare covers up to 12 acupuncture treatments in 90 days for chronic low back pain.
+If you show improvement, Medicare covers an additional 8 sessions (for a maximum of 20 acupuncture treatments in a 12-month period).
+If you aren't showing improvement, Medicare won't cover your additional treatments and you’ll pay 100% of the costs if you continue getting them

 Your costs in Original Medicare